decker-edu/decker/readme.md

 ### CI build checks

 The decker repository has a GitLab CI runner configured, that builds and runs all tests for each commit on every branch.
+Look at the status display for recent run of the [CI pipelines](pipelines).

 ### Haskell source code formatting